Updated February 27, 2020

 Where can producers get information on growing hemp?

 The National Association of State Departments of Agriculture has assembled a list of Grower Contacts for Hemp Information.
 For additional information, please also contact your State’s Department of Agriculture.
 Tribal nations should contact their tribal authorities.
-We have provided a list of contacts for State Department of Agriculture hemp programs.

 How do I import hemp seeds into the U.S.?